Utility Tools

 Quick answers for common edge cases.

-Why does my QR scan on one phone but not another?
+Why does my QR code scan on one phone but not another?

-Can I use plain text instead of a URL?
+Can I encode plain text instead of a URL?

-Should I include labels near the QR code?
+Should I include a label near the QR code?

 Related guides